kimcharli/ck-apstra-api/README.md

   --help                Show this message and exit.

 Commands:
-  check-apstra           Test the connectivity to the server check-blueprint        Test the connectivity to the blueprint export-blueprint       Export a blueprint into a json file export-device-configs  Export a device configurations into multiple files export-generic-system  Export generic systems to a CSV file export-systems         Export systems of a blueprint to a CSV file import-blueprint       Import a blueprint from a json file import-generic-system  Import generic systems from a CSV file relocate-vn            Move a Virtual Network to the target Routing Zone test-get-temp-vn       Test get_temp_vn
+  assign-vn-to-leaf           Test to patch vn for the bound_to check-apstra                Test the connectivity to the server check-blueprint             Test the connectivity to the blueprint debug-context               Debug the context export-blueprint-json       Export a blueprint into a json file export-dci                  Export the DCI interconnect configuration... export-design               Export the Logical Devices, Interface Maps,... export-device-configs       Export a device configurations into... export-generic-system       Export generic systems to a CSV file export-iplink-csv           Export the IP Links into a CSV file export-resources            Export the Resources in yaml, json format export-systems-csv          Export systems of a blueprint to a CSV file export-virtual-network-csv  Import virtual networks from a CSV file import-blueprint            Import a blueprint from a json file import-dci                  Import the DCI interconnect configuration... import-generic-system       Import generic systems from a CSV file import-iplink               Import the IP Links from a CSV file. import-virtual-network      Import virtual networks from a CSV file print-lldp-data             Print the LLDP data of the blueprint relocate-vn                 Move a Virtual Network to the target... test-configlet              Test the configlet (jinja) against the system test-get-temp-vn            Test get_temp_vn
 (.venv) ckim@ckim-mbp:ck-apstra-api %
 ```